 Risa shook her head in confusion.

 "I can't tell what the hell is going on, Tyler.
-What's fog, and why is it making us so hard for us to see--and you can spare me the puns, by the way."
+What's fog, and why is it making it so hard for us to see--and you can spare me the puns, by the way."

-I don't know for certain, but I think that he used some kind of program that makes LIM's security think that he has the right to log on to the Luveno network.
+“I don't know for certain, but I think that he used some kind of program that makes LIM's security think that he has the right to log on to the Luveno network.
 It restricts his activities, though, including the scanning programs that let him 'see' what's around him."
 Beams of light strobed across Ham's form, but were obscured by the mist.

 [SECURITY CHECK PASSED--ACCESS GRANTED]